code-423n4/docs/roles/certified-contributors/validators.md

 ## Miscellaneous

-- Judges can play the Judge and Validator role on the same audit.
+- Judges can play the Judge and Validator role on the same audit, but are not eligible for any HM pool payouts on audits they judge — even if they enhance an issue.
 - Both the Validation repo and the Findings repo will be open to wardens with the SR role, for the purposes of post-judging QA.
     - All PJQA requests must be posted in the Github Discussion in the findings repo.
+    - QA and Gas reports closed by Validators (i.e. *not* added to the findings repo) are NOT eligible
 - Both repos will be made public when the audit report is published.
 - Validators’ accuracy score as a warden is impacted by their accuracy as Validators:
     - 50% of Validators’ *round 1* validator accuracy is applied to their personal accuracy score.
     - Limbo phase accuracy only has a 25% impact on their accuracy.
+    - All report types (High, Medium, QA, and Gas) are counted towards accuracy scores.
+    - False positives count 50% toward Validators' submission accuracy
+    - False negatives count 100% toward Validators' submission accuracy
+    - In other words, each false negative is double the negative value of false positives in the ‘incorrect’ count.
+- Backstage wardens may appeal improvements made by Validators, and request that the judge review their original submission during post-judging QA.